Trusted by 19,000+ Clinicians

 Jump straight to…

 Like scoliosis and kyphosis, lordosis is a spinal deformity.
-Technically, everyone has a lordosis because our spine curves inwards (towards our body) to help absorb any shock, but if the spine curves too far then it’s considered an increased lordosis.
+Technically, everyone has a slight lordosis because our spine curves inwards (towards the front of our body) to help absorb any shock, giving the spine its characteristic ‘S’ shape.
+If the spine curves inwards too far in either the cervical or lumber regions of the spine, then it’s considered an increased lordosis (lordotic curve).

 Here is a diagram of someone with lordosis.
 As you can see, there is a much more pronounced inward curve in the lumbar region.

-If you’ve read any of our other seating articles before, you’ll know that the pelvis is the foundation for any good seating positioning and posture.
+If you’ve read any of our other seating articles before (wait for it!), you’ll know that the pelvis is the foundation for any good seating positioning and posture.
 Particularly with lordosis, you need to make sure that the person’s pelvis is in the correct position to give them the most support.

 Anterior pelvic tilt can actually be a cause of lordosis.
 This is where your hips are tilted too far forward, which can consequently cause a more pronounced arch in your lower back.

 If your client has an anterior pelvic tilt, then you might want to choose a chair that has a tilt-in-space function.
-This will give the person a chance to relax their lumbar region and help tilt the pelvis back to a healthier position.
+This will help the person’s lumbar region to relax, and tilt the pelvis back into a healthier position.

-You also need to make sure that the pelvis is kept in a central position with the knees and hips levels.
-This will help create a stable base for a healthy seating position.
+You also need to make sure that the pelvis is kept in a centralised position, with the knees and hips level.
+This will help create a stable base for a healthy sitting position.

-With lordosis causing such a curvature of the spine, it’s imperative that you get a chair with extra support around the lower back.
-This extra support needs to fill the gap caused by the lordosis so that the client can keep comfortable and well-supported when sat for a long time.
+With lordosis causing such a curvature of the spine, it’s imperative that you get a chair with extra support in the lumbar region (lower back).
+This extra support is needed to fill the gap caused by the lordosis so that the client can keep comfortable and well-supported when sat for a long time.

 For extra lumbar support in chairs for people with lordosis, we’d suggest that you specify a waterfall backrest in your chair.
-You should then make sure that there is plenty of wadding in the bottom section to accommodate the spinal curve.
+You can then adjust the individual waterfall cushions to make sure that there is plenty of wadding in the bottom section to accommodate the spinal curve.

-That being said, we always recommend that you make sure that you don’t put too much wadding or cushioning right at the bottom of the lowest cushion as this will affect the pelvic positioning.
+That being said, we always advise not to put too much wadding or cushioning right at the bottom of the lowest cushion, as this can affect pelvic positioning.

 If you’re looking to specify a riser recliner that will suit someone with lordosis, then we’d suggest looking at the made to measure range.
 These chairs can be tailored to suit your client and their specific needs.

-The Copgrove rise and recline chair can be made-to-measure, which is ideal for people with lordosis because the severity of their curvature can vary so much.
+The Brecon rise and recline chair can be made-to-measure, which is ideal for people with lordosis because the severity of their curvature can vary so much.

 The back cushions of the Lento are also attached with Velcro which is particularly good because it allows you to reposition the cushions to suit the client’s needs exactly.